fogleman/Craft/README.md

 errors during your build.

-Unpack the source archive or get it via git (use the latest released tag) and read doc/Install.md.
+Unpack the source archive or get it via git (use the latest released tag) and read doc/Install.md (and GIT-INFO if building from git).
 The instructions may require slight modifications.

 Use the following commands in place of the ones described in the next section.